-- PLSC 4388 (3).
+PLSC 4388 (3).
 SEMINAR: INTERNATIONAL GOVERNMENT AND POLITICS.
-An overview of the central questions in the study of international government and politics. - PLSC 4391 (3).
+An overview of the central questions in the study of international government and politics.

+PLSC 4391 (3).
 NAFTA AND FREE TRADE IN THE AMERICAS.
 Explores the domestic politics of Canada, Mexico, and the U.S. that led to the North American Free Trade Agreement.
-Also, the effects of the agreement and the possibilities for expanding free trade in the Americas. - PLSC 4398 (3).
+Also, the effects of the agreement and the possibilities for expanding free trade in the Americas.

+PLSC 4392 (3).
+STRATEGY.
+An introduction to major debates about strategy, or the relationship between military violence and political objectives.
+Includes close examination of historical cases and current conflicts.

+PLSC 4398 (3).
 NUCLEAR WEAPONS AND WORLD POLITICS.
 Focuses on the nuclear rivalry between the U.S. and the USSR, and on how this rivalry has transformed the nature and conduct of world politics.
 Emphasis is placed on theoretical and analytical perspectives, including deterrence theory, bargaining, and game theory.
-Attention is also given to the implications stemming from both the vertical and horizontal proliferation of nuclear weapons. - PLSC 4401 (4).
+Attention is also given to the implications stemming from both the vertical and horizontal proliferation of nuclear weapons.

+PLSC 4401 (4), 4402 (4), 4403 (4), 4404 (4).
 WASHINGTON TERM.
 Intensive study of national political institutions.
-Includes a 4-hour research project (PLSC 4401), a 4-hour internship (PLSC 4402), and an 8-hour seminar (PLSC 4403, 4404).
+Includes a 4 hour research project (PLSC 4401), a 4-hour internship (PLSC 4402), and an 8-hour seminar (PLSC 4403, 4404).
 Prerequisites: Two courses in political science, at least one at the upper level, that are relevant to the selected program.
-Available for political science, public policy, or international studies majors or minors. - PLSC 4402 (4).
-WASHINGTON TERM.
-Intensive study of national political institutions.
-Includes a 4-hour research project (PLSC 4401), a 4-hour internship (PLSC 4402), and an 8-hour seminar (PLSC 4403, 4404).
-Prerequisites: Two courses in political science, at least one at the upper level, that are relevant to the selected program.
-Available for political science, public policy, or international studies majors or minors. - PLSC 4403 (4).
-WASHINGTON TERM.
-Intensive study of national political institutions.
-Includes a 4-hour research project (PLSC 4401), a 4-hour internship (PLSC 4402), and an 8-hour seminar (PLSC 4403, 4404).
-Prerequisites: Two courses in political science, at least one at the upper level, that are relevant to the selected program.
-Available for political science, public policy, or international studies majors or minors. - PLSC 4404 (4).
-WASHINGTON TERM.
-Intensive study of national political institutions.
-Includes a 4-hour research project (PLSC 4401), a 4-hour internship (PLSC 4402), and an 8-hour seminar (PLSC 4403, 4404).
-Prerequisites: Two courses in political science, at least one at the upper level, that are relevant to the selected program.
-Available for political science, public policy, or international studies majors or minors. - PLSC 5341 (3).
+Available for political science, public policy, or international studies majors or minors.

+PLSC 5341 (3).
 EUROPEAN POLITICS: THE EUROPEAN UNION.
 Europe is in a period of transformation, emerging as a major player on the world scene while internally developing a novel balance between unification of countries and the rise of local identities.
 What are the forces that shape the new Europe?
 How does European policy materialize, and who makes the decisions?
+(SMU-in-Copenhagen)

-(SMU-in-Copenhagen) - PLSC 5383 (3).
+PLSC 5383 (3).
 SEMINAR ON REGIONAL CONFLICTS.
 A study of the problems of European security, with emphasis on the issues confronting populations and policymakers after the Cold War, on the search for a new European security order, and on the emergence of new threats to security.
 (SMU-in-Copenhagen)